 Online Tutoring (a.k.a, eTutoring)

 Since 2012, Marion Technical College has been a proud partner in the Ohio eTutoring Collaborative, the nation’s largest online tutoring collaborative.
 Current MTC students have free online tutoring available seven days a week in writing, math, and science topics.
-Access is easy: simply go to www.mtc.edu, click on MyMTC, then click on the words “Online Tutoring” under the picture, and sign in using your MTC ID.
+Access is easy: click here and sign in using your MTC ID.”
+You may also go to www.mtc.edu, click on MyMTC, then click on the words “Online Tutoring” under the picture, and sign in using your MTC ID.
 Enjoy the convenience of various tutoring times, including late evening hours and all-weekend availability.
 Take advantage of live chat sessions while your computer screen becomes a whiteboard for your use.
 Receive printed feedback on how to improve papers you have written before you submit them for a grade—and not just papers you have written for English class!
 Papers for any class may be submitted for review.

 MTC students may use our online services as often as they want.